We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Do I have to let my insurer know if I have a seizure during my cover?

 When you apply for insurance, your monthly payments (premiums) are calculated based on your health, lifestyle, age and job you have at the time.
 You don't generally need to inform your insurer of any changes once your policy has been accepted, so long as you've been truthful when you first applied.

-If you want to update your policy though – for instance, you may want to increase your cover when you get a new home or get married – then you'll have to let them know about your seizures by undergoing another medical report.
+If you want to update your policy though, for instance, you may want to increase your cover when you get a new home or get married, then you'll have to let the insurer know about your seizures by undergoing another medical report.

 Do I have to declare epilepsy when I apply for life insurance?

-Yes.
+✅ Yes.
 You need to disclose all relevant medical information when you apply for life insurance.
-If you have epilepsy, it's considered a pre-existing medical condition, so you'll need to let them know.
+If you have epilepsy, it's considered a pre-existing medical condition, so you'll need to let the insurer know.
 If you don't, you risk voiding your policy and could be refused a payout when you die.

-Asking questions about your health is an important part of the underwriting process so it's crucial you're truthful.
+Asking questions about your health is an important part of the underwriting process so it's crucial that you are truthful.
 When you apply, you'll also be asked about your family medical history, your age, job and lifestyle habits.